AierLab/model-sl-mixed/README.md

-# AI-ETF-FL-EC
+# AI-ETF-FL-SL
-Artificial Intelligence Encryption and Training Framework based on Federated Learning and Edge Computing
+Artificial Intelligence Data Encryption and Model Personalisation Framework based on Federated Learning and Split Learning.

 ## Introduction

-TODO pending for update
+A project that can encrypt cloud model user input with trained local model layers.
+The architecture we choose is Micro-service.

+TODO more details

 ## Project Index